Dec 09, 2021

 Overall, a Mediterranean diet pattern has been shown to improve inflammation and would likely improve fatigue in cancer patients.
 Not only this, but there are a host of other beneficial health effects as well such as improved heart health and potential weight loss if needed.
 Consider adopting this eating style, as it may be beneficial to you in more ways than one.

 There are non-nutrition related interventions that have been shown to have positive effects on fatigue, and should be discussed with your care team.
 These include regular exercise routines especially yoga, sleep solutions, acupuncture, and some medications.
-Having an open conversation with your team about any side effects of treatment is critical to maintaining good quality of life.
+Having an open conversation with your cancer care team about any side effects of treatment is critical to maintaining good quality of life.
 Be sure to check in with your providers as necessary.